 - 1/2 cup shredded parmesan cheese

-- 2 tbsp pine nuts
+- 2 tablespoons pine nuts (optional)

 - Remove from heat and divide into bowls.

 - Top with pine nuts and serve!